 Progress Pride Flag

 in 2018, Daniel Quasar updated Gilbert Baker’s flag, adding brown and black stripes to include the queer communities of colour and the colours of the transgender flags intersecting the traditional rainbow.
-“I wanted to see if there could be more emphasis in the design of the flag to give it more meaning,” said Daniel Quasar.
+“I wanted to see if there could be more emphasis in the flag’s design to give it more meaning,” said Daniel Quasar.

 The Non-binary flag was created in 2014 by activist Kye Rowan.
 Each stripe colour represents different types of non-binary identities: Yellow for people who identify outside of the gender binary, white for nonbinary people with multiple genders, purple for those with a mixture of male and female genders, and black for agender individuals.

 Born on a Tumblr blog in 2020, the Pansexual flag represents pansexuality’s interest in all genders: Pink for women, blue for men, yellow for “nonbinary and gender-nonconforming people.”
 It was created in 2010 to distinguish pansexuality from bisexuality.
-A Greek Pi (π) with the tail converted to an arrow with a cross refers to the cross on the Venus or female symbol (♀), and the arrow of the Mars or male symbol (♂).
+The theory of pansexuality aims to challenge existing prejudices, which can cause judgment, ostracism, and serious disorders within society.